ppeble/emissary-ingress.dev/content/en/docs/2.0/howtos/configure-communications.md

 traffic to either`foo.example.com` or `bar.example.com` is routed, but this time `foo.example.com` will redirect HTTP requests, while `bar.example.com` will route them.

-Since this example does not use ACME, it is supported in $productName$ as well as $AESproductName$.
+Since this example does not use ACME, it is supported in $productName$ as well as Emissary.

 For demonstration purposes, we show this example listening for HTTPS on port 4848, using `X-Forwarded-Proto`.